 We are facing a changeable multi-polar world order.
-In this ‘unfinished’ globalization, diversity and equality are fundamental values, and co-creation an important tool to maximize results.
-With co-creation (where all stakeholders are equally engaged in project design) the engagement process is stronger and the solutions created add more value to stakeholders.
+In this ‘unfinished’ globalization, diversity and equality are fundamental values; and co-creation an important tool to maximize results.
+Co-creation (where all stakeholders are equally engaged in project design) generates value and engagement more effectively.

 The Innovative Social Technology I have developed in Brazil, especially in Rio de Janeiro, is strongly contributing to enhancing equality.
 I am now using Social Technology, worldwide with positive results.
 We must take opportunity of Synergies in order to maximize impacts most efficiently.

 Inequality is highly concentrated in the world's deprived areas, the one billion inhabitants of these areas in 2011 is expected to raise 100% to two billion by 2030.
 So urgent action is required and deprived areas are a key leverage point for global equality improvement and poverty reduction, the first on the list of Milennium Development Goals.

 One in three of us is migrating from the countryside to the cities (rural exodus) looking for better living conditions.
 According to the UN, this is the biggest human migration movement in all history.
 In addition the UN states that 75% of world population will be living in cities in 2050, and, according to the Economic Commission for Latin America, in 2012 80% of the Latin American population is already urban.
 We are concentrating in the cities, we know that, and we need to manage this process - preventively if possible - in order to have a better world, a better life for all of us.
 The majority of urban migrants end up living in deprived areas, where inequality is concentrated according to UN.